Consultant Engineer: Electrical Chemical Biological Process Control Operations Research Policy Manufacturing

 Professional Bodies.

-Member: Sigma Xi, Institute of Electrical and Electronic Engineers (IEEE),
+Life Member: Institute of Electrical and Electronic Engineers (IEEE),

 Chartered Engineer.